MusatovIvan/GRF_dp/FP_SNPs_README.md

 # FP_SNPs_README.md

-Here we describe the preprocessing in short and more extended we describe processing the data with FP_SNPs_processing_2.py script.
+Here we describe the preprocessing in short.
+The processing of data with FP_SNPs_processing_2.py script is done on the contrary more explicitly.

 The preprocessed file can be acquired as described in README.md.